 “We’ve previously successfully led the drilling business through a significant coal market downturn, with minimal impact and disruption to business, employees and customers,” he explains.
 “We have also managed to restructure and integrate the pipeline, drilling and support functions into a centralised lean operating platform while the business was undergoing severe market downturn and cash flow problems.

 “Since becoming CEO, our team have managed to maintain our market share and stay ahead of customer requirements during the COVID-19 pandemic.”

 Tredinnick affirms that one of his biggest challenges so far in his tenure has been navigating the COVID-19 landscape – however, the way in which the organisation has mitigated its impact is cause for pride.

 “It’s been difficult to manage a mostly fly in fly out workforce during the pandemic,” adds Tredinnick.
 “Thanks to early action, commitment from our customers and our people, we have remained COVID free and downtime on site has been negligible.”

-Short term COVID impact aside, Lucas is primarily exposed to metallurgical coal which has strong long-term fundamentals.
+Short term COVID impact aside, AJ Lucas is primarily exposed to metallurgical coal which has strong long-term fundamentals.
 Base world steel demand in tandem with significant rises in Indian steel production are anticipated to drive increased global demand over the next 15 years.

 In addition to being a leading provider of drilling services, primarily to the Australian coal industry, the organisation is also an investor in the exploration, appraisal and commercialisation of oil and gas prospects in the UK, with a long and proven history of returns from conventional and unconventional hydrocarbon resource investments.